nedduc/Cookout-Brand-Awareness/README.md

 and can be contacted with new products and more recipe ideas.
 - Links can be added to 'Where to Buy' page on logo's to take user directly to purchse page for product.
 - Add a little background softly playing cowboy music.
+- Add video footage of cooking on Barbeques.

 ## Testing